+D. 1.
+1. 1.
+1. 1.
+1. 1.
+1. 1.
+1. 1.
+1. 1.

-Bold Green Birmingham: Page 1 Page 2 Page 3 Page 3
+Bold Green Birmingham: Improve street electrices

 Improve street cleanliness.

-o Improve air quality.
+Improve air quality.
 Continue on the Route to Net Zero.

 ○ Be a City of Nature.

 They reflect the context we are now operating in, addressing the impact of the COVID-19 pandemic, tackling inequality, and supporti the 'levelling up' of the city.

 It also promotes, champions and advocates diversity through the implementation of our Everyone's Battle, Everyone's Business action plan to embed a focus on diversity and tackling inequalities in everything we do.
 We will lead by example as an employer, including addressing the current imbalance in gender and Black Asian minority representation across all levels of the organisation.

 Overall, the plan is inclusive and achieving our vision and priorities set out will bring positive benefits to every child, citizen and place.

 It is supported by a wide range of strategies, policies and programmes, each with their own equality assessment.

 Protected characteristic: Age Not applicable

 Age details: N/A

 Protected characteristic: Not applicable

 Disability

 Disability details: N/A

 Protected characteristic: Not applicable

 Gender

 Gender details: N/A

 Protected Not applicable

 characteristics: Gender

 Reassignment

-Gender reassignment N/A
+Gender reassignment details: N/A

-details:

 Protected Not applicable

 characteristics: Marriage

 and Civil Partnership

 Marriage and civil N/A

 partnership details:

 Protected Not applicable

 characteristics:

 Pregnancy and Maternity

-Pregnancy and maternity N/A
+Pregnancy and maternity details: N/A

-details:

-•

 Protected Not applicable

-characteristics: Race , , , , , , , , , , , , , , , , , , ,
+characteristics: Race

 Race details: N/A

 Protected Not applicable

 characteristics: Religion

 or Beliefs

 Religion or beliefs details: N/A

 Protected Not applicable

 characteristics: Sexual

 Orientation

 Sexual orientation N/A

 details:

-Socio-economic There are priorities in the Plan that seek to have a socioimpacts: economic impact such as tackling unemployment, increasing affordable housing tackling poverty, and supporting young people to thrive
+Socio-economic There are priorities in the Plan that seek to have a socio-

+impacts: economic impact such as tackling unemployment, increasing affordable housing tackling poverty, and supporting young people to thrive

 Please indicate any The draft Corporate Plan sets out the high-level direction and

 actions arising from beneath this will be directorate plans and associated performance

-completing this . measures.
+completing this measures.
 Any strategies and programmes arising from high

 screening exercise level strategic direction will also be subject to equality assessment

 to determine whether there are any adverse impacts on those

 with protected characteristic.

 Please indicate whether No

 a full impact assessment

 is recommended

 What data has been The draft Corporate Plan has been informed by an analysis of

 collected to facilitate the current plans and strategies, Delivery Plan and transformation

 assessment of this programme.

 policy/ proposal?

-Consultation analysis The context for the Corporate Plan has been engaged on through CLT, ECLT, informal cabinet and O&S, and the five main themes and priorities in the draft Corporate Plan were included in the Financial Plan.
+Consultation analysis The context for the Corporate Plan has been engaged on through

+CLT, ECLT, informal cabinet and O&S, and the five main themes

+and priorities in the draft Corporate Plan were included in the

+Financial Plan.

+Advaragimnagt an and No

-Adverse impact on any people with protected characteristics No
+Adverse impact on any NO

+people with protected characteristics

+Characteristics

-Could the The Corporate Plan will be reviewed annually to assess whether
+Could the The Corporate Plan will be reviewed appually to access whether

-policy/proposal be any changes to priorities are required.
+policy/proposal be The Corporate Plan will be reviewed annually to assess whether any changes to priorities are required.

-modified to reduce or
+modified to reduce or any changes to phonties are required.

 eliminate any adverse

 impact?

 How will the effect(s) of The activities and measures identified to measure success of the

 this policy/proposal on draft Corporate Plan vision and priorities will be reported to

-equality be monitored?
+equality be monitored? and the state of t